greybax/greybax.github.io/2012-12-13-yandex-browser-it-need-or-not.md

  - Chromium
 ---

+# Yandex browser?
+It's need or not?

+_December 13, 2012_

 Yandex.Browser with a full set of features designed specifically for the English-speaking users will be released soon. (с)
 ![yandex_browser_logo](http://yabs.yandex.ru/count/AI9QGHYaezm40002Zhqbnmm5KPK2cmPfMeYosr1G0vAjXGQgfZIAe4K6Kge2fPOOP92W7mBUaRpGIMG6an11hlnExYmQdEFG1B41VmS0)
 Not so early, Yandex company on yours conference is [YaC 2012](http://fotki.yandex.ru/users/ya-events/album/136128/) presented the [Yandex browser 1.0](http://browser.yandex.com/).
 Let's show it inside.